kuzivashe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6. Write a program that prints all the single digits of base 10 from 0.
 You can only use putchar twice.
 7. Write a program that prints the alphabet in reverse.
 8. Write a program that prints all the numbers of base 16 in lowercase followed by a new line.
+9. Write a program that prints all possible combination of singledigit numbers.